Placeholder-Software/Crowds/docs/GettingStarted/SteeringBehaviours.md

 ![Indecisive Agent](../../images/SteeringBehavioursNoMovement.png)

-Crowds solves this problem with "Context Aware Steering Actions".
+Overcrowded solves this problem with "Context Aware Steering Actions".
 Each steering action outputs how much it wants to move in a direction and then a final decision is made by finding the most desirable direction to move in.
 This means that you can add any numbers of steering actions to influence the movement of an agent in many ways and the agent will still appear to be decisive.

 In the above example the steering action would output that they want to move left and move right: